EBISPOT/SumStats/README.md

 - bytrait
 - bychr
 - bysnp
+   - dirctories named 1...22, one diractory for each chromosome

 Each one will hold the hdf5 files created with the data loaded by the 3 different loaders.
 The loaders can be run in parallel.
 Do not try and store more than one study at a time.
 This package does not support parallel study loading.